Mr. Justice Raffles: Plot

 Next day, Raffles and Bunny watch Teddy play at Lord's.
 Bunny talks to Belsize, while Raffles leaves to prepare the burglary.
 At night, Bunny joins Raffles in the lawyer's house, where Raffles swaps Levy's document with a fake.
 They escape the house, while avoiding two bruisers who are chasing them under orders of Levy.
-They return to Levy, but Levy hurls a whiskey decanter at Raffles's face and throws the document into the fire.
+They return to Levy, but Levy hurls a whisky decanter at Raffles's face and throws the document into the fire.
 Bunny knocks Levy to the floor, rendering him unconscious.

 Raffles recovers, and he and Bunny drag Levy, via a canoe on the nearby river, to an empty house's tower.
 Raffles drugs Bunny's food, so that Bunny sleeps; when he wakes, Bunny sees Levy is awake, and restrained.
 Raffles playacts as a judge, and puts Levy on trial.
-Raffles blackmails Levy into signing off Mr. Garland's debt, and also into writing Raffles a check, though Bunny disapproves.
+Raffles blackmails Levy into signing off Mr. Garland's debt, and also into writing Raffles a cheque, though Bunny disapproves.
 Raffles leaves to cash it.
 Levy tries to struggle against Bunny, but Bunny scares him off with a revolver, which mysteriously returns to his hand after it drops to a lower floor.
 Raffles returns and sends Bunny to the Albany, but Bunny instead visits Belsize.
 She confesses that she had secretly been in the tower, and had returned the revolver to Bunny's hand unseen, but makes Bunny swear not to tell.

 On the way home afterwards, Bunny spots Inspector Mackenzie going to Levy's house.
 At the Albany, Raffles insists that they pack and leave England.
 At first, the reason seems to be that Levy has been suddenly murdered, but on the continental train Bunny learns that Raffles is actually avoiding Belsize, who Raffles has feelings for.
 At a station, they encounter Mackenzie, who informs them that Levy was murdered by an unrelated debtor.
 All danger at home is now gone.
 Regardless, Bunny stays with Raffles.